How to look for records of... Historical education policy and administration: childcare, schools for disabled children and other special services

 Two key series for this subject area are:

-It is worth remembering that descriptive terms for disability have changed over time.
-The terms used in historical records reflect language at the time and may now be considered derogatory or offensive.
+On series description pages there is the the option to ‘browse by reference’, allowing you to browse the series piece by piece.
+It’s worth doing this to familiarise yourself with the language used in document descriptions.
+Descriptive terms for disability have changed over time and the terms used in these historical records reflect the language of the time and may now be considered derogatory or offensive.

 4. Special educational treatment in the 19th and 20th century